Audrey Lord

 I returned as a 're-entry' student, married and with three growing kids.
 I started out at a local junior college when my youngest child entered the public school system.
 After two years of intense course work, I completed my AS and transferred to a four year university, The University of California, at Santa Cruz.
 In two more years I graduated with my Bachelor's degree in Feminist Studies, with a focus in Science, Medicine and Technology.
 This was a unique program, and at the time, one of a few in the country.
 Unfortunately, this major has been dismantled in 2025.

 I continued to explore these questions as I entered my master's program.
+By this time, my eldest began college, my middle child was in high school and my youngest was finishing elementary school.
 I was happy that college and I were still going strong and in three more years I received my Master's in Counseling Psychology from the University of San Francisco.

 Trained in Perinatal Mental Health